 Less than 100% Bathymetric Coverage

 Bathymetric coverage of less than 100% must follow a systematic survey pattern to maximise uniform distribution of depth data across the survey area and must not be lower than 5%.
-Additionally, the nature of the bottom (e.g. roughness, type, slope) and the requirements for safety of surface navigation in the area must be taken into account early and often to determine whether the survey pattern should be adapted to meet the requirements for safety of navigation in the area, while still fulfilling the minimum requirements according to Table 1.
+Additionally, the nature of the bottom (e.g. roughness, type, slope) and the navigation practices in the survey area must be taken into account early and often to determine whether the survey pattern should be adapted to meet the requirements for safety of navigation in the area, while still fulfilling the minimum requirements according to Table 1.
 To ensure surveys are performed systematically where bathymetric coverage is specified at less than 100%, the horizontal distance between registered positions of depths should be no greater than 3 times the average depth or 25 metres, whichever is greater.

 For Order 1a, bathymetric coverage less than or equal to 100% is appropriate as long as the least depths over all significant features are obtained and the bathymetry provides an adequate depiction of the nature of the bottom topography.
 The system independent parameter bathymetric coverage (expressed in percentage) is used for all Orders.
 In the 5th edition, line spacing was used as the parameter for Order 2 and 1b.
 In transition from line spacing to an extent in percentage for bathymetric coverage, a single beam with 8-12° beam width was used as a realistic reference, with an inter-line spacing of 3-4 times water depths.
 5% is therefore the appropriate value for the Order 2 and 1b bathymetric coverage requirement.